 Published on January 4th, 2023

 It’s a new year with infinite possibilities to unlock.
 Your company’s business plan has taken good shape and you’re handpicking good talent to achieve your targets.
-As a recruiter or HR manager, you need to hire the most qualified applicants in the shortest time, to keep the business running.
+As a recruiter or HR manager, you need to hire the most qualified applicants in the shortest time from an applicant pool, to keep the business running.

-Most common source of all, is the avalanche of applications you get when you post a job online.
-These people are either looking for financial, career growth, or simply want to move to a better culture.
-You can also find candidates who’re moving from a perfectly good job because of issues in the workplace.
+The most common source of all, is the avalanche of applications you get when you post a job online.
+These people are either looking for financial, or career growth, or simply want to move to a better culture.
+You can also find candidates who are moving from a perfectly good job because of issues in the workplace.

 You can find exceptional talent in active job seekers, but most consider you another run-of-the-mill employer, as active jobseekers apply to numerous jobs.
 Sometimes you might exhaust the entire candidate pool only to find that the chosen few do not fit your culture or role.